Loop3D/LoopStructural/docs/source/user_guide/interpolation_options.rst

 Implicit Interpolators
 ======================
+The aim of implicit modelling is to find a function which represents the distance away from a reference geological horizon.
-The implicit functions have no known analytical solution which means that they need to be approximated from the observations that are provided.
+There is no known analytical solution for this problem which means that they need to be approximated from the observations that are provided.
-The implicit function is approximated using a weighted combination of basis functions:
+We can approximate the implicit function using a weighted combination of basis functions:

 .. math:: f(x,y,z) = \sum^N_{i=0} v_i \varphi_i(X)